🇲🇺

 Is it safe to travel to Mauritius?

-When is the best time to visit Mauritius?
+When is the best time of year to visit Mauritius?

 Ready for Mauritius?